 - We talked a lot about eating slowly and recognizing their fullness and satisfaction throughout meals and snacks.

 - If they felt full/satisfied, it was totally fine to leave a snack half-eaten.
 Same was true if they were not full or satisfied–it was acceptable to get seconds.

 - We only eat food in the kitchen or outside.

 - For the first couple weeks, the kids were fixated on the snacks in the cupboard.
 The first thing they did when they returned from school was raid the cupboards.
 After dinner they begged for more snacks.

 - Also in the beginning stages, the kids gobbled up all the snacks within a few days and left wrappers all over.
 I failed to follow up on the consequence to my own rule and didn’t take the snacks away as promised.

 - When my 10-year-old daughter asked for a second helping of cake at her friend’s party, the friend’s mom said, “I don’t think your mom would like that.”
-(It’s rough being a dietitian’s kid sometimes…) All the other girls were getting seconds, so my daughter helped herself (three more times) to more cake out of spite when the mom wasn’t looking.
+(It’s rough being a dietitian’s kid sometimes…) All the other girls were getting seconds, so my daughter spitefully helped herself (three more times) to more cake when the mom wasn’t looking.
 Needless to say, she had quite the belly ache when she returned home that night.

 - The same child was still adjusting to the freedom to choose her snacks.
 Her tendency was to continue to hide from me while eating sweets.
 Twice I found a bag of chocolate chips hiding under bed.
 “What, Mom?
 I like to eat chocolate chips while I read in bed!”
 She quipped.